Jealous ex-boyfriend Zachariah Anderson convicted of love rival’s murder

 Jealous ex-boyfriend Zachariah Anderson has been convicted of murdering his love rival Rosalio Gutierrez Jr in a brutal 2020 slaying where he stalked the victim, beat him to death at his home and then disposed of his body.

-Anderson, a 42-year-old father-of-three, was found guilty of first-degree intentional homicide, hiding a corpse and stalking of in Kenosha County Circuit Court, Wisconsin, on Wednesday.
+Anderson, a 42-year-old father-of-three, was found guilty of first-degree intentional homicide, hiding a corpse and stalking in Kenosha County Circuit Court, Wisconsin, on Wednesday.

 He showed no emotion as the verdict was read out in court following 10 hours of jury deliberations.